Skip to the content.

 }

-This program will execute, but it’s exceedingly unlikely that any trace will be written.
-Bilge uses a background thread for all of its trace processing to minimise the time that it is disrupting execution of your program.
+This program will execute, but depending on the speed of the hanlder used there may not be any trace written.
+Bilge uses a background thread for all of its trace processing to minimise the time that it is disrupting execution of your program and therefore when the main process exits so does the background thread.

-To resolve this add b.Flush() to the end of the code.
+To resolve this add b.FlushAndShutdown() to the end of the code.
 This is not typically necessary but in examples such as this (and may starter examples) it helps ensure trace is written.
-If your code is also experiencing crashes the a flush can help ensure trace is written prior to program termination.
+If your code is also experiencing crashes the a b.Flush() can help ensure trace is written prior to program termination.
+Note that if you are using the network listener to write to Flim Flam then even with the flush it is likely that the network transmission will not complete before program exit.
+Therefore its often required to put a small sleep in the program at the end for debugging purposes if you wish to ensure that network trace is written completely before program exit.

 No Trace - Default Configuration.